When is the best time to visit Florence, Italy?

 Florence in February

 - Carnival – One of the year’s biggest events, Carnival usually occurs in February, although it can occur any time between late January and early April.
-In 2020, it will begin on February 25, running for two weeks.
 While there are festivities throughout the country, Florence is especially renowned for its Children’s Carnival which takes place in Borgo Ognissanti.

 - Valentine’s Day – February 14, St. Valentine’s Day, is a relatively new celebration in Italy, but as Florence is such a romantic city, some establishments here have begun to take advantage of that by offering special dinners, flowers, and gifts.